 It was loved by some and hated by others.
 The book sold out in the UK and Australia and still pops up on eBook sites.
 He has written two other books since on business and media.

-Between 2011 and 2013, Phil dedicated two years to working with people with extreme disabilities.
+Between 2011 and 2013, Phil worked with people with extreme disabilities.
 These were people who had up to 80 seizures a day or had never experienced a voluntary movement in their life.
-Music therapy played a dominant part of that work (see below).
+Music therapy played a dominant part of that work and began his interest in the brain.

-In 2014 he was employed as an educator in the School of Medical Sciences at the University of NSW.
+In 2014 he became an educator in the School of Medical Sciences at the University of NSW.
 His role was to make complex concepts simple and use plain English to teach everyone from school aged children to visiting overseas medical delegations.

 As well as all of this, Phil led a double life as a musician and entertainer.
 Playing his first paid gig at age 14, he went on to perform with names such as Dame Edna Everage, The Bushwackers and Eric Bogle.
 He sung to the Royal Family and Margaret Thatcher at the launch of Australian wines into the UK market and has released four albums – now available on all streaming services.